angelsk/sfCmsPlugin/README.md

 	    use_custom_routing: true
 	    event_handler: [newModuleClass, siteEventHandler]

 The event handler manages the sitetree events (as required).
+This can either be a global class with a method per module (so the events are managed in one place), or per module (maybe in a model file).

 	<?php
 	class newModuleClass